Adrian-Garcia/Python-Algorithms/interviews/feisbuc/behavioral/CasesApr2025.md

 2. Successfully delivering the previous project and being asked to move to a new team with a more challenging project.
 I took on the role of maintaining the project, paying off technical debt, and enhancing it with new features.

 I worked diligently to manage and maintain both projects, often taking on long hours of reading code, documentation, attending meetings, and coding.
-I made no decisions that could negatively affect the success of the project, and I'm proud of my achievements."
+I made no decisions that could negatively affect the success of the project, and I'm proud of my achievements.

 *Result*
 As a result of my efforts, I successfully transitioned into a Senior Engineer role, which is a rare achievement in my company.
 I've demonstrated my ability to take on challenging projects and lead teams to success, which has given me a sense of pride and accomplishment.